Chatham, Virginia: Demographics

 Nineteen residents are foreign born (1.4%).

 Government

 The Mayor of Chatham serves a two-year term.
-The current mayor is William A. Pace.
-Town Council serves four-year terms.
-The current town council members are Janet R. Bishop, William P. Black, Matthew Bell, Irvin W. Perry, Robert B. Thompson, and Andrew D. Wall.
+The current mayor is Alisa B. Davis.
+Members of the town council serve four-year terms.
+The current town council members are Janet R. Bishop, William P. Black, Teresa Easley, William A. Pace, William M. Riddle, and Robert B. Thompson.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification system, Chatham has a humid subtropical climate, Cfa on climate maps.